 Another advantage for Babbel is how they use natural language.
 In other words, they teach you things people really say.

-For those of you that don’t know, this is one of the widest complaints about Duolingo.
-Many of the phrases and sentences that Duolingo teaches you are nonsensical.
-It consists of a lot of stuff you’d never say.
+For those of you that don’t know, this is one of the most common complaints about Duolingo.
+Many of the phrases and sentences that Duolingo teaches you are nonsense.
+You’re practicing weird statements you’d never actually say in real life.

-It’s a small but important point, as when you’re learning a new language, a lot of times it’s patterns and language chunks that you learn the quickest.
+It’s a small but important point, as when you’re learning a new language, the patterns you see on repeat are the ones that end up sticking with you.

-The last advantage in Babbel’s favor, and this is a big one, is that Babbel does a better job than Duolingo of developing your ear for a language.
-In other words, I think Babbel’s a lot more effective for building your listening comprehension skills.
+The last advantage in Babbel’s favor, and this is a big one: Babbel does a better job developing your ear for a language.

-I find this to be the case for a couple reasons.
-For one, Babbel uses more frequent audio exercises.
-I would say that you probably get twice as many direct audio exercises in each Babbel lesson.
+For one thing, Babbel has you do more audio exercises.
+You probably get twice as many direct audio exercises in each Babbel lesson.

 Duolingo